THE REDEMPTORIST HISTORICAL INSTITUTE

 Future Plans

-• To continue the investigation into the origins, evolution and activities of the Congregation, with the publication of the journal Spicilegium Historicum, the collection Bibliotheca Historica, the manual History of the Congregation of the Most Holy Redeemer.
+- To continue the research on the origins, evolution and activities of the Congregation, with the publication of the journal Spicilegium Historicum, the collection Bibliotheca Historica, the manual History of the Congregation of the Most Holy Redeemer.